mindfiredigital/FireKubeX/README.md

 ## Introduction

 This documentation provides an overview of a Python script that simplifies the process of deploying applications to a Kubernetes cluster.
 With this script, developers can deploy their applications without requiring in-depth knowledge of Kubernetes.
-The script takes a configuration file (`config.yaml`) as input, generates Kubernetes resources (Deployment, Service, ConfigMap), and deploys the application to the cluster.
+The script takes a configuration file (`config.yaml`) as input, generates Kubernetes resources (Deployment, Service, ConfigMap, Secrets, HPA), and deploys the application to the cluster.

 ## Prerequisites